 Dean's List Fall 2014

 Congratulations to the 61 A&S Economics majors on the Fall 2014 Dean's List in the College of Arts & Sciences.
 This honor is reserved for high-achieving students who earn at least a 3.6 gradepoint average during the semester.
 There are three distinct Economics majors in the College of Arts & Science: Arts & Sciences Economics (21 on Dean's List), Foreign Language and Economics (7 on Dean's List), and Mathematical Economics (33 on Dean's List).
 To see the list of these students please click here.

 Ana Maria Herrera to present in Saudi Arabia

-Ana Maria Herrera will present "Crude Oil Prices and Economic Activity: An Asymmetric Relationship?" at the Workshop on Energy Vulnerability, King Abdullah Petroleum Studies and Research Center (KAPSARC) in Riyadh, Saudi Arabia on March 11th.
+Ana Maria Herrera presented "Crude Oil Prices and Economic Activity: An Asymmetric Relationship?" at the Workshop on Energy Vulnerability, King Abdullah Petroleum Studies and Research Center (KAPSARC) in Riyadh, Saudi Arabia on March 11th.